singchia/singchia.github.io/_posts/2018-01-29-Concurrency-Patterns-Summary-And-Implementation.md

 My thought in golang is to generate a new channel for a new goroutine, then use this channel represents and control this goroutine.

-Other thing directly related to goroutine is **goroutine id**, so as thread, but it's really deprecated using **goroutine id** in production environment.
+Other thing directly related to goroutine is **goroutine id**, so as thread, but it's deprecated that using **goroutine id** in production environment.

 This can be used in some scenarios like binding **mysql instance**, **file descriptor** to some certain goroutines or threads.